a-bentofreire/abeamer/docs/sources/faq.md

 ### I can't install puppeteer.

 `puppeteer` is a node package just like abeamer.
-For details read the question above [I can't install ABeamer!](#i-cant-install-abeamer)
+For details, read the question above [I can't install ABeamer!](#i-cant-install-abeamer)

 ### Can I install puppeteer without chromium?